bhavanasrinamthabad1809-hub/jump/README.md

-# 🍓 JUMP
+# 🍓 pinku and berri

 My first ever game development project! 🎮

-JUMP is a small 2D platformer where you play as **Pinkman**, explore a farm, collect strawberries, and finally reach the trophy. 🏆
+JUMP is a small 2D platformer where you play as **pinku** also called as pinkman, explore a farm, collect strawberries, and finally reach the trophy. 🏆

 This started as me just wanting to learn Godot... and somehow turned into an actual playable game. 😭